brucedkyle/architectures/docs/supplychain/demandrisk.md

 - Inventory turnover - if improve by 2 or 3 times then will drive bigger profit
 - Managing capacity - across the enterpriese and with suppliers
-- Initial costs - how much spending on warehouse and store to store-to-store inventory on shelf
+- Enhanced customer experience with inventory matching customer demnd
 - Handling overstock and understock events

 ### Responses